henkjannl/RoomThermostat/README.md

 * Arduino programs to test individual pieces of hardware are located in `..\RoomThermoStat\05 Software\Tests`
 * Current version of the Arduino software is located in `..\RoomThermoStat\05 Software\Roomthermostat`

-## To do
+# To do

 Potential improvements:
-* re-introduce FreeRTOS
+* much code can be simplified to remove structures that were used in previous attempts to get the code working
+* try to get FreeRTOS working again to improve performance of buttons and Telegram
 * introduce permanent 'off' mode, for instance during the summer
-* much code can be simplified to remove structures that were used in previous attempts to get the code working
 * hardware: add a capacitor to prevent brownout of the ESP32 at startup
 * save logdata through WiFi connection (Deta?)
-* try to get FreeRTOS working again to improve performance of buttons and Telegram
 * implement OTA software updates
 * optimize actual heater control functionality
     * take into account the weather in the control strategy